microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 The Media SDK allows the bot to send and receive audio, video, and video-based screen sharing content.
 Video-based screen sharing is modeled as a video channel.
 The bot can subscribe to the mixed audio channel and multiple video channels.
 For the video channel, the bot has a choice to send and receive video as an encoded H.264 stream or as decoded raw frames.

+> [!NOTE]
-> **Note:** You may not use the Microsoft.Graph.Calls.Media API to record or otherwise persist media content from calls or meetings that your bot accesses.
+> You may not use the Microsoft.Graph.Calls.Media API to record or otherwise persist media content from calls or meetings that your bot accesses.

 ## See also